General regulations applying to all grants unless otherwise stated.

 - The awardee will be responsible for managing the funds to be administered by the institution.
 Of note, the award does not cover any overheads, see also below.

-3. A control by the ESPR Research Project Committee on a 6/12 months basis with a report to verify money use.
+3. A check-up by the ESPR Research Grant Committee on a 6/12 month basis with a report to verify how the funds were used.

 - The awardee must acknowledge ESPR as the source of funding in any publications arising from work supported by these grants.

 - The awardee must agree to start the project within one year of the announcement of the award, to write a brief scientific and financial report within three months after completing the project (max.
-2 pages) and present final scientific report at an ESPR congress within two years after completing the project.
+2 pages excluding references) and present a final scientific report at an ESPR congress within two years after completing the project.